-In Far-Western and Mid-Western Region, Bisau Parba symbolizes the beginning of the harvest season.
-It is an important festival of the Region.
-On the New Year day, several popular delicacies of Far West, like Gatani Dupka, Batuk, Babar, Mada, Nisose are prepared in every household.
-Some people go to the bank of rivers for a holy bath.
-In some villages the youth of the village gather at a place, they are carrying small bundles of sticks and worship the stick which is known as Latthi Pujne.
-On the occasion of Bisau, an annual worship (Puja) – locally known as Jaat, is also held in some temples.
+In the Far Western and Mid-Western region, Bisau Parba symbolizes the beginning of the harvest season.
+Thus, it is an important festival of the region.
+On New Years, several popular delicious dishes of the Far West, like Gatani Dupka, Batuk, Babar, Mada, Nisose are prepared in every household.
+Some people go to the banks of rivers for a holy bath.
+In some villages the youth of the village gather together.
+They carry small bundles of sticks and worship the sticks, which are known as “Latthi Pujne”.
+On Bisau, an annual worship (Puja) – locally known as Jaat, is also held in some temples.

 AAMA KO MUKH HERNE DIN (MOTHER’S DAY)

-Mother’s Day in Nepal is also known as Mata Tirtha Ausi.
-People pay homage to their mothers, presenting her favorite food, clothing and various gifts on this day.
-Mukh Herne means to allow someone as our relatives, give respect and love them.
-This is the day when we recognize and pay respect to our mother for her care and unconditional love to us, so we call this day “Mother’s Day”- “Aama ko Mukh Herne Din” (the literal meaning is “to see Mother’s face”).
+Mother’s Day in Nepal is also known as “Mata Tirtha Ausi”.
+People pay their mothers respect, presenting her with her favorite food, clothing and various gifts on this day.
+“Mukh Herne” means to pay someone – especially our relatives – respect and cherish them.
+This is the day, we recognize and pay respect to our mothers for her care and unconditional love to us, so we call this day “Mother’s Day”- “Aama ko Mukh Herne Din” (the literal meaning is “to see Mother’s face”).
 Mother’s Day is not attached to a certain religion or a particular community.
 This occasion is celebrated by many communities across the nation.
-Mother’s Day in Nepal is traditional.

-Story behind celebrating Mata Tirtha:
+The story behind celebrating Mata Tirtha:

 RAM NAWAMI / CHAITE DASHAIN